2014 Luminary of the Year

 Kyle Zachary is the executive chef of TOPPER'S.

 A graduate of the Restaurant School at Walnut Hill College, Zachary honed his skills in restaurants including Alinea in Chicago, Wheatleigh in Lenox, the Winnetu Inn on Martha's Vineyard, and TOPPER’s as sous chef in 2005.
 Most recently Kyle was the sous chef at the Intercontinental in Dusseldorf, Germany.
+Zachary returned to take the reign at TOPPER’S in 2010.

 Erin Zircher is the executive chef and a partner at Cru, a premier waterfront oyster bar located on the visually stunning setting of Nantucket Harbor.
 Erin’s cuisine is simple and innovative, influenced by her classical French training and Mediterranean sensibilities, presenting a fresh interpretation of New England seafood classics.